aohorodnyk/fish-autovenv/README.md

     omf install autovenv

+## About
+Do you like the way Pyenv automatically switches between enviroments when you change directories and wish you could do the same thing with standard Python 3 venvs?
+Well, now you can!
+Introducing: AutoVenv No complicated scripts, binaries or overhead needed; AutoVenv is a single file, pure `fish` solution.

 ## Usage
 Upon entering a directory that contains a Python venv (or any directory *above* it) AutoVenv will automatically activate it for you.
 Likewise, when moving *below* the venv's parent directory AutoVenv will deactivate it!
 AutoVenv can also handle cases where you move directly from one venv directory to another.

 ## Settings
     set -U autovenv_enable yes|no
 Enables/disables autovenv functionality.